10 Money Saving Tips (that actually work)

 Most people save and invest most of their money in a retirement account.

-That's exactly what I did too for a long time.
+That's exactly what I did starting off.

-But then one day I realized most of the people I worked with in my finance job that retired early.
+But then one day I realized most of the people I worked with in my finance job that retired early..

-They didn't just have retirement investments.
+..didn't just have retirement investments.

 They also had "before retirement investments".

-Because they didn't want to wait until their 60s to leave 9-5 life.
+They didn't want to wait until their 60s to leave 9-5 life.

 The bottom line